jberenike/jberenike.github.io/publications.md

 # Publications

+# Contribution to debates
+Herrmann, J. B., Bories, A.-S., Frontini, F., Rebora, S., & Rybicki, J. (2019).
+Response by the Special Interest Group on Digital Literary Stylistics to Nan Z. Da’s Study.
+(Journal of Cultural Analytics.)[ https://culturalanalytics.org/2019/05/response-by-the-special-interest-group-on-digital-literary-stylistics-to-nan-z-das-study]

 # Peer-reviewed publications in international journals and peer-reviewed edited volumes

-Herrmann, J. B. (in preparation).
-Kafka’s worlds as data: Rediscovering the skillful un/making of certainty  through computational analysis.
-Journal of Cultural Analytics.
+Herrmann, J.B. (in prep.).
+Kafka’s Worlds as Data: Rediscovering the Skillful Un/Making of Certainty through Computational Analysis.
+Special Issue of Journal of Cultural Analytics.

+Herrmann, J.B., Piper, A. Jacobs, A. (in prep.).
+Computational Stylistics, in: D. Kuiken, & A. Jacobs (Eds.).
+Handbook of Empirical Literary Studies.
+Berlin: De Gruyter.

 Herrmann, J.B., Woll, K., & Dorst.
 A.G (in print).
 Linguistic Metaphor Identification in German, in: Nacey, S., Dorst, A.G., Krennmayr, T., & W.G.
 Reijnierse (Hg.).
 MIPVU in Multiple Languages.
 Amsterdam: John Benjamins.